rsvim/rfc/6-ColoringSystem.md

 The final solution choice is: TextMate vs TreeSitter.

 I believe treesitter is a better choice because both itself and its community are actively maintained, it also has a clear documentation.
-The issues are:
+The issues for rsvim are:

 1. How to alleviate the needs for C/C++ compilers to help users avoid compiling the parsers.
 2. How to avoid the slow speed of parsing the whole file when user first opens a source code text file, and on every user insertion/deletion, thus never blocks user editing.